danschumann/limby-resize/README.md

 normally, each pixel will have 4 numbers: red, green, blue, alpha.
 Lets just look at a simplified version where pixels are just 1 number.

-Lets say the original image is:
+Lets say the original image is (these represent 3 different pixels, separated by |):
 0  |  100  | 255

 The regular canvas drawImage resize will result in either